If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 Visiting Emmett Till sites will be disturbing, and at times confusing.
-But they’re crucial to understand what motivated civil rights foot soldiers and leaders.
+But they’re crucial to understand what motivated civil rights foot soldiers and leaders over the following decades.

 The trial of the men charged with the murder attracted international news coverage.
 And when the men, Roy Bryant and his half-brother J.W.
 Milam, were found innocent in court, it outraged the world.

 And to this day, Emmett Till’s killing still resonates across the nation, and in Mississippi, where historic markers are regularly vandalized.

 In Washington, crowds line up silently in the National Museum of African American History and Culture to see Till’s coffin.
 It’s the emotional fulcrum of the museum, that leaves many visitors in tears.
 In short, a visit to Emmett Till sites is crucial to understanding the violent racism that fueled the civil rights protests that followed.

 To learn the story, one can follow a trail linking Emmett Till sites in northwest Mississippi.
 While this area is isolated, it’s an easy stop between Memphis and Jackson, Mississippi.

 An app offers help with navigation, or you can download a driving tour map here.
 And if you have time, we’d suggest booking a tour of the major sites with the Emmett Till Interpretive Center in Sumner.
 The Emmett Till Memory Project even has a self-guided tw0-stop short tour and a detailed 10-stop tour you can do on your own.